The Great Social Transformation of the Baltic Tribes

 Governance and Conflict

 Rivalries between the order, the bishops, and the towns were constant.
 Disputes over taxation, jurisdiction, and religious authority frequently erupted into armed conflict.
 This internal tension, however, did not undermine the basic feudal structure; rather, it reinforced the importance of noble privileges and legal precedents.
-The Livonian Confederation persisted for over three centuries, a testament to the resilience of the feudal order even in the absence of strong central authority.
+The Livonian Confederation persisted for over three centuries, demonstrating the resilience of the feudal order even in the absence of strong central authority.

 Cultural and Religious Change